 This Certificate program helps managers develop their abilities to use advanced technologies in their companies, understand their business processes, reduce waste and inefficiencies, and improve the bottom line of their companies.
 Specific Requirements.

-Students take a common core of 6 credits and the remaining 24 credits can be taken in any of the following areas of interest with permission of a faculty advisor or graduate program advisor (Marypat Taveras).
+Students take a Focus Area of 6 credits and the remaining 24 credits can be taken in any area of interest with permission of a faculty advisor or graduate program advisor (Marypat Taveras).

 Both part-time and full-time students are accepted.
 Teaching or research assistantships are available to full-time students who qualify.